 With trumpetist Enrico Rava (then practically unknown) and saxofonist Steve Lacy.
 They were steady midnight jammers at my Jazz Club off the Via Veneto.

 On the famous bell tower of San Marco in Venice, during a TV special I was producing.
 Archie Shepp was terrified of heights and would only go up if I were holding his hand, while I hid below the camera sight.
 He would then open his eyes on my command, look around and express his wonder at the beauty of Venice, for the TV show.
 It lasted a brief moment, with my hand totally crushed!

-With pianist Mal Waldron who toured with me for a few years.
-Having been Billie Holiday's pianist, we spoke a lot about her.
-He had a subtle, sharp sense of humour and we teased each other a lot.
-He would play pranks on me when performing at some important Festival, like playing a long complicated intro then, as I would open my mouth to sing, he would start the long complicated intro all over again and I would hear his "heh, heh, heh!"
+Always the late 60's, Italy, with pianist Mal Waldron who toured with me for a few years.
+He had been Billie Holiday's pianist for some time so we spoke a lot about her.
+He had a very quiet but sharp sense of humour, we laughed and teased each other a lot.
+He was also able to play pranks on me on stage at some important Festival, like playing a long complicated intro, then just as I opened my mouth to sing he would start the long complicated intro all over again and I would hear his "heh,heh,heh!" behind me